-‘Legend of the Blue Sea’ Episode 16 Spoilers: Heo Joon Jae’s Secret Enemy, A Fated Reunion And A Funeral
+‘Legend Of The Blue Sea’ Episode 16 Spoilers: Heo Joon Jae’s Secret Enemy, A Fated Reunion And A Funeral

-Legend of the Blue Sea episode 16 will feature more reunions and revelations.
+Legend of the Blue Sea Episode 16 will feature more reunions and revelations.
 With the inevitable reunion between Heo Joon Jae (Lee Min Ho) and his mother Mo Yoo-Ran (Na Young-Hee) and the first meeting between Heo Chi Hyun (Lee Ji Hoon) and Ma Dae Young (Sung Dong Il), the upcoming episode will shed light on the events that happened in the past.

 The Legend Comes True

-The closing scene of The Legend of the Blue Sea episode 15 ended with Shim Cheong (Ju Ji Hyun) fetching Joon Jae’s mother.
+The closing scene of Legend of the Blue Sea Episode 15 ended with Shim Cheong (Ju Ji Hyun) fetching Joon Jae’s mother.
 Coincidentally, Joon Jae saw Cheong and was chuckling to himself wondering what his girlfriend was so happy about.

 As Cheong called out to Jeon Jae, Yoo Ran was startled to hear her son’s name.
 She explained that her missing son had the same name.
 Cheong mentioned the Heracles lighthouse and from the ahjumma’s expression, the mermaid realized that she is with Joon Jae’s missing mother.
 Through her thoughts, Cheong told Joon Jae that the legend is true and that he is about to meet his mother.